-Honkyoku are unique in that they are mostly solo pieces with pauses of silence, which effectively makes empty-space, or relative silence, a part of the music.
-Honkyoku are highly nuanced making it virtually impossible to transcribe them to Western staff notation and even the Japanese systems of notation for the shakuhachi cannot convey many of the subtleties.
-For example, it would be like trying to infer or convey the accent of a regional dialect with only written text.
-For this reason the teaching of honkyoku has been, and remains, largely an oral tradition.
+Additionally, honkyoku are highly nuanced making it virtually impossible to transcribe them to staff notation.
+In fact, even the various Japanese systems of notation for the shakuhachi cannot convey many of the subtleties found in a honkyoku.
+For example, it would be like trying to infer or convey the accent of a regional dialect through written text alone.
+For this reason, the passing down of honkyoku must occur between teacher and student.

 Honkyoku have a unique structure that is well suited to meditation practices such as mindfulness.
 They typically have no set rhythm and barely any melody.
 The phrases are followed by moments of relative silence in which the player takes a breath.
 The quality of these rests can be as important as the phrases.
 These pauses are often called Ma which means “space”.
 This structure allows the player to focus on the breath, the quality of the shakuhachi sound, and the relative silence in between.
 Let’s take a look below (you can find a basic note chart here).